zackmdavis/Less_Wrong_Drafts/justice_cherryl.md

 Overall, when I look at the universe portrayed in Rand's fiction, it seems to me that the implied moral isn't that altruism is bad.

 It's that altruists _don't exist_.
 The people claiming to be altruists are _lying_.
 The distinguishing feature of our heroes isn't, actually, that they're unusually selfish.
-It's that they're _honest_ about being mostly selfish, and that they want to persue their interests within a framework of rights that respects that other people are also trying to persue _their_ interests.
+It's that they're _honest_ about being mostly selfish, and that they want to pursue their interests within a framework of rights that respects that other people are also trying to pursue _their_ interests.
 "I swear by my life and my love of it that I will never live for the sake of another man, _nor ask another man to live for mine_," goes the motto of the striking heroes of _Atlas Shrugged_ (emphasis mine); the second clause is important.
 Given that everyone is mostly selfish and everyone has to eat, the question is: are you going to eat by means of production and trade, or by—other means?

 _That's_ the distinction between Rand's heroes and villains.
 The heroes want to get rich _by means of_ doing genuinely good work that other people will have a genuine self-interest in paying for.
 The villains want to wield power by means of psychological manipulation, guilt-tripping and blackmailing the people who _can_ do good work into serving their own parasites and destroyers.

 As Greg Hastings, the district attorney in _Think Twice_, puts it: "[T]he man who admits that he cares for money is all right.
 He's usually worth the money he makes.
 He won't kill for it.
 He doesn't have to.
 But watch out for the man who yells too loudly how much he scorns money.
 Watch out particularly for the one who yells that others must scorn it.
 He's after something much worse than money."

-In particular, fame and wealth acquired by fraud obviously "don't count."
+In particular, wealth and fame acquired by fraud obviously "don't count."
 In _The Fountainhead_, Peter Keating's outwardly successful architecture career has been a sham: he social-engineered his way into partnership in his firm, and all of his best work was plagiarized from the hero, Howard Roark.
-The turning point for Keating's character is when he asks Roark to let him plagiarize his work one last time, for the Cortlandt housing project, which Roark would never be allowed to work on for political reasons—and realizes that fraudulent "success" in the eyes of others is no success at all:
+The turning point for Keating's character is when he asks Roark to let him plagiarize his work one last time, for the Cortlandt housing project, which Roark would never be allowed to work on for political reasons.
+Keating finally realizes that fraudulent "success" in the eyes of others is no success at all:

 > "You'll get everything society can give a man.
 You'll keep all the money.
 You'll take any fame or honor anyone might want to grant.
 You'll accept such gratitude as the tenants might feel.
 And I—I'll take what nobody can give a man, except himself.
 I will have built Cortlandt." [said Roark.]
 >